 We are currently in process of acquiring three additional Kazakhstan companies with technologies we plan to integrate into our fintech platform in Kazakhstan, including an online payment processing platform, an online ticketing service and a web-based PCI reader.
 Acquisitions can divert time and attention of management and key employees from other tasks important to the success of our business.
 There can be no assurance that our management and key employees will successfully manage these additional responsibilities, particularly at the current time, against the backdrop of the divestiture of our Russian subsidiaries.
-Similarly, there can be no assurance that we make in the development of our business.
+Similarly, there can be no assurance that we will be able to properly manage our growth or achieve positive returns on investments that we make in the development of our business.
 As we grow, our business requires the effective expansion and maintenance of our financial, IT and information management control systems, the continued training of our personnel, continued efforts to maintain or enhance the quality of our customer service operations and the recruitment of additional employees.
 Should we fail to properly manage our growth, such failure could have a material adverse effect on our business and prospects.

-We anticipate that acquisitions will continue to play a key role in our growth strategy, but we may be unable to identify, acquire, close or integrate acquisition targets successfully.
+We anticipate that acquisitions will continue to play a key role in our growth strategy, but wemay be unable to identify, acquire, close or integrate acquisition targets successfully.